Keiraville

 Keiraville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the region.
-Notable projects include the Irvine Street Gwynneville Precinct Planning Proposal, 2-8 Highway Avenue Multi-Dwelling Housing Development, Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, and University of Wollongong Campus Master Plan.
+AreaSearch has identified seven projects that could affect this region.
+Notable ones are Irvine Street Gwynneville Precinct Planning Proposal, 2-8 Highway Avenue Multi-Dwelling Housing Development, University of Wollongong 2016-2036 Wollongong Campus Master Plan, and 14 Cosgrove Avenue Multi-Dwelling Housing Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.